Rajpratik71/Mininet-wiki/Introduction-to-Mininet.md

 languages to understand, learn, and use, due to its (mostly) readable syntax, similarity to other object-oriented languages, and many useful libraries.
-Once you reconcile yourself to its quirks (significant indentation, mandatory use of self, runtime error checking, etc.) you may appreciate it as a very quick (if sometimes dirty) way to crank out useful scripts and code.
+Once you reconcile yourself to its quirks (significant indentation, mandatory use of `self`, runtime error checking, etc.) you may appreciate it as a very quick (if sometimes dirty) way to crank out useful scripts and code.